• Skip to primary navigation

 My dough feels like dry sand, is it ruined?

-Not at all!
-This is actually the classic texture we are looking for.
+No. This is actually the classic texture we are looking for.
 As long as the dough holds together when you squeeze it in your palm, it is ready to roll.
-Avoid adding water or milk, as that will change the texture from "melt-in-your-mouth" to tough.
+Avoid adding water or milk, as that will change the texture from melt-in-your-mouth to tough.

 Can I make these ahead of time?